 High demand exists for Salesforce developers.
 These skilled professionals create custom solutions on the Salesforce platform.
 They help businesses streamline operations and boost productivity.

 Becoming a successful Salesforce developer requires a mix of technical skills and soft skills.
-We need to know programming languages like Apex and JavaScript.
-We also must understand data modeling, user interface design, and security best practices.
+They need to know programming languages like Apex and JavaScript.
+And also must understand data modeling, user interface design, and security best practices.

 Learning Salesforce development can open up exciting career opportunities.
 The field is always changing, so we must keep our skills sharp.
 Let’s explore what it takes to excel in this dynamic role.